BelugaHaechi/US-International-Scientific-Keyboard/README.md

 To uninstall the keyboard layout, simply revisit the `KBDUSX3` folder, and run `setup.exe` again.
 This time you would be prompted to repair or uninstall the keyboard layout, and select the action as you wish.
 Administrator permission may be required again.

-> Warning: There is a known issue that the keyboard layout will not be compeletely removed.
-(WIP)
+> **Warning:** There is a known issue that the keyboard layout will not be compeletely removed.
+Don't worry - this does not affect normal usage of other keyboard layouts.
+This is a possible bug in Windows: you may be able to still find the name of the layout in the keyboard layout list of your computer in Settings, but if you add the layout, it will not appear anymore for actual use.
+In other words, a "ghost" placeholder of the layout will remain in the list.
+In the system files the keyboard layout's `.dll` configuration

 ## Content below is Work In Progress, please wait for the official release